atoponce/webpassgen/FEATURES.md

 Below is a list of the features that this project supports, with the various generators that supply each feature.
 Note that many generators have multiple features.

+## Mouse Entropy Collection
+The project supports collecting entropy via mouse or finger movement over an animated CSPRNG noise matrix.
+These bits are debiased and stored locally for mixing into the password generation if you choose.
+This should yield "true random" passwords, providing information theoretic security like flipping fair coins or tossing fair dice.

 ## Checksums
 Client-side software could check the validity of the checksum first before sending it to the authentication server for hashing.
 This should reduce stress off the authentication server by